-We are an ophthalmic research and development company focused on developing technologies to screen, monitor, diagnose and treat ophthalmic, optical, and sight-threatening disorders.
-Our mission is to prevent vision loss and blindness due to diabetic retinopathy and maculopathy through two devices: (1) Retinal Imaging Screening Device, a portable, retinal imaging system providing a 200-degree field of view without requiring pupil dilation; and (2) RetinalCamTM, a home monitoring and imaging device offering real-time communication and alerting system for physicians available 24/7.
+We are an ophthalmic research and development company focused on creating solutions to screen, monitor, diagnose, and treat ophthalmic, optical, and sight-threatening disorders and to enable the early detection and treatment of multiple systemic diseases through a combination of therapeutic medications, retinal imaging and medical device technologies.
+Our mission is to prevent vision loss and blindness due to diabetic retinopathy and maculopathy through two devices: (1) RetinalCamTM, a home monitoring and imaging device offering real-time communication and alerting system for physicians available 24/7; and (2) Retinal Imaging Screening Device, a portable, retinal imaging system providing a wide-degree field of view without requiring pupil dilation.